Importation for personal consumption

 You must file a tax return only for those periods in which you import alcoholic beverages.

 Individuals importing alcoholic beverages while returning from a trip outside of the U.S.: File Form MT-39, Alcoholic Beverages Tax Clearance Return For Tax on Importation of Alcoholic Beverages into New York State for Personal Consumption.
 See Traveler’s Exemption.
-For additional information, see MT-39-I, Instructions for Form MT-39.
+For additional information, see Form MT-39-I, Instructions for Form MT-39.